henryossinger/Active-Directory/README.md

 We now are able to create employee and admin accounts, all with the ability to login to the same User PC.
 Similar to a situation at school or work where multiple people are able to sign into the same PC.

-Extremely basic rundown of how Active Directory and DC's operate, none the less a fun experience.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>